 This discussion and analysis is intended to serve as an introduction to the District's basic financial statements.
-The District's basic financial statements comprise two components: 1) basic financial statements and 2) notes to the financial statements.
+The District's basic financial statements are comprised of two components: 1) basic financial statements and 2) notes to the financial statements.
 This report also contains supplementary data in addition to the basic financial statements themselves.